tiascott01/07_GroupProject1/README.md

 P-values: The p-values for both independent variables are very low (almost 0), indicating that the relationships are statistically significant.
 Confidence Intervals: The 95% confidence intervals for the coefficients suggest that the true values of these coefficients are likely within these ranges.

-# Question 2 - What is the breakdown of Internet Usage?
+# Question 2 - What is the breakdown of Internet Usage by Access Type?
 ### Are the acceleration rates of mobile and broadband adoption correlated?
 > /Broadband v Mobile/Rates of Change Analysis.ipynb